bwees/homelab/README.md

 Tailscale is used for all private networking.
 I have 2 domains that are routed over Tailscale (using custom split DNS servers):
   - `*.bwees.lab` - Personal Services
   - `*.bwees.home` - Family Services
+These internal domains' DNS are served by 2 Bind DNS servers.
+One on `homelab-linode`, and one on `homelab-home`.
+They are configured in `configs/dns/<host>` and dynamically updated with `just dns`

 The Ansible host inventory uses Tailscale for all communication in playbooks.